 The CPU gets hot when it performs CPU-intensive tasks, which puts the fans on overdrive to cool down the system.

 As a result, the high-speed fans produce an audible buzzing noise.
-This can be annoying, but it’s completely natural.
+This can be not very pleasant, but it’s completely natural.

 You might also notice the noise when opening a particular program, albeit a low resource-intensive one.